uchicago-2025-capp30122/30122-project-chiffordable/README.md

 - Download our databases and place it in the data directory or scrape data yourself.
 See below for details on scraping data yourself.
 - Clean and analyze data by running...
 - Launch the dashboard by...
-- Here's a demo of the dashboard being launched.

 ## Structure of Software :hammer_and_wrench:
 This project is structured in the following sections: